AT,amp;T, Sprint, T Mobile and Comcast will not end services for the next 60 days due to a viral pandemic

 - Open your WiFi access points to any American who needs it.

-Some companies even went one step further to ensure that their customers and even new customers have the greatest ease during this time.
+Some companies have even gone a step further to ensure that their customers and even new customers have the greatest ease during this viral pandemic.

 According to its website, Sprint also provides the following: